 - 1. The Secretary shall be elected annually by majority vote of the outgoing Senate.
-If no candidates run for the position, the Secretary shall be appointed by the President.
-2. The Secretary shall have the power to: - a.
-Have oversight of one IPC Internal Committee b.
-Serve on the Cabinet and take part in all executive decisions 3.
+If no candidates run for the position, the Secretary shall be appointed by the President. - 2.
+The Secretary shall have the power to: - a.
+Have oversight of one IPC Internal Committee - b.
+Serve on the Cabinet and take part in all executive decisions - 3.
 The responsibilities of the Secretary shall include: - a.
 Minutes for Senate meetings.
-These minutes must be posted on the webpage no later than two weeks after the meeting date. b.
+These minutes must be posted on the webpage no later than two weeks after the meeting date. - b.
 Track Senate meeting attendance.
-The Secretary shall bring to attention of the Executive a Senate meeting e.
-Send out thank you notes to invited speakers and guests and other notes, invitations, and greetings as needed. f.
+The Secretary shall bring to attention of the Executive Committee any delegate who has missed two or more meetings - c.
+Send email reminders to the delegates of upcoming meeting dates and IPC events. - d.
+Post Senate meeting dates on IPC website so constituents are aware of when they may attend a Senate meeting - e.
+Send out thank you notes to invited speakers and guests and other notes, invitations, and greetings as needed. - f.
 Prepare an agenda for all Senate meetings